-Rosemary Parmesan Bread – A simple yeast bread studded with fresh rosemary and topped with plenty of Parmesan!
+Rosemary Parmesan Bread is a simple yeast bread studded with fresh rosemary and topped with plenty of parmesan!
 And it goes great with almost any meal!!

-This Rosemary Parmesan Bread has a special place in my heart (let’s get real….. any bread does because I’m a carbivore) and I can’t believe I haven’t shared this sooner!!
-The first time I had this bread was at my Grandma’s house when we were visiting and it instantly became one of my all time favorites!
+This Rosemary Parmesan Bread has a special place in my heart (let’s get real….. any bread does), and I can’t believe I haven’t shared this sooner!!
+The first time I had this herb bread was at my Grandma’s house when we were visiting, and it instantly became one of my all time favorites!

-It’s light, fluffy, airy, and has so much flavor.
+This rosemary bread recipe is light, fluffy, airy, and has so much flavor.
 I promise it’s no ordinary loaf of bread!!
-And if you are looking for some more homemade bread recipes try these: Cinnamon Swirl Bread, Whole Wheat Oatmeal Bread (great for sandwiches!), and some no yeast options: Traditional Irish Soda Bread, and Beer Bread.
+And if you are looking for some more homemade bread recipes, try these: Cinnamon Swirl Bread, Whole Wheat Oatmeal Bread (great for sandwiches!), and some no yeast options: Traditional Irish Soda Bread, and Beer Bread.

 A few tips about this Rosemary Parmesan Bread:

-- I only use fresh rosemary in this bread and I don’t recommend replacing it with dried.
-I feel using fresh rosemary gives the best flavor.
+- I only use fresh rosemary in this herb bread, and I don’t recommend replacing it with dried.
+I feel that using fresh rosemary gives the best flavor.

-- This bread is very soft and pillow like when it is warm.
-When it has cooled completely it firms up a bit and is easier to slice.
+- This bread with parmesan cheese is very soft and pillow like when it is warm.
+When it has cooled completely, it firms up a bit and is easier to slice.

 What to serve this Rosemary Parmesan Bread with:

 - Pasta dishes (mac and cheese, spaghetti, alfredo, lasagna, you name it)

 - Chicken dishes (roasted chicken, chicken parmesan, fried chicken….)